White Martian: Martian Manhunter miniseries

 In this miniseries, several beings who appeared to be Green Martians were found alive on Earth.
-They were eventually revealed to be White Martians, under mind control and disguised as Greens; a Green Martian named "Cay'An" had brainwashed them to believe they were Green Martians.
-All of the White Martians had been killed in one way or another before the series' end, except for a juvenile named Till'All.
+They were eventually revealed to be White Martians, under mind control and disguised as Greens; a Green Martian named Cay'An had brainwashed them to believe they were Green Martians.
+All of the White Martians were killed off by the series' end, except for a juvenile named Till'All.
 Till'All became friends with J'onn J'onzz, and was introduced to the Justice League at the end of the story.

 Brightest Day

-In the Brightest Day storyline, Martian Manhunter states that there are no other White Martians, although Till'All and Miss Martian are still in existence.
+In the Brightest Day storyline, Martian Manhunter states that there are no other White Martians, although Till'All and Miss Martian are still alive.

 Powers and abilities

 Like the Green Martians, White Martians have numerous superhuman powers, including superhuman strength/speed, flight, invisibility, telepathy, shape-changing, phase-shifting (sometimes called variable density) which allows them to be either invulnerably tough or completely immaterial, and "Martian vision", but they also share the Green Martians' vulnerability to fire.
-One of the White Martians disguised himself as the Hyperclan member Zum and had superspeed, though not on the level of the Flash.
+One of the White Martians disguised himself as the Hyperclan member Züm and had superhuman speed, though not on the level of the Flash.
 In Teen Titans vol.3 #41, Miss Martian was shown quickly recovering from the effects of Bombshell's neural scrambling powers as well as reforming after apparently having her head shot off.
 She was also shown in this appearance breaking a pair of handcuffs by waving her hand near them.

 The phase-shifting ability is not depicted in their first post-Crisis appearance.
 Also, their power of flight initially seemed limited to within an atmosphere: a White Martian is defeated by Wonder Woman after succumbing to asphyxiation in outer space; however, the White Martians are later shown flying from Earth to the moon apparently without technological assistance and fighting the JLA in a vacuum.